postaljs/monologue.js/README.md

 ### How do I use it?
 ##### Adding monologue functionality to an instance

-You can use the "makeEmitter" helper function, which mixes Monologue into the prototype of your object:
+You can use the `mixin` helper function, which mixes Monologue into the prototype of your object:

 ```javascript
 var Worker = function(name) {